eitan9611/DBProject/README.md

 ### ③ Main Program A

 * Description:
-  This main program calls the function calculate\_average\_maintenance\_cost and then uses the result in a NOTICE message.
-It also calls the assign\_random\_technician procedure for a malfunction ID.
-Demonstrates function and procedure usage, variable handling, and interaction with the DB.
+This main program first calls a procedure that assigns random exercises to all unassigned equipment.
+Then, it calls a function that calculates the efficiency (as a percentage) of a specific technician based on the number of malfunctions they handled that were marked as fixed.
+Finally, it prints the result using RAISE NOTICE.
+The program demonstrates procedure and function calls, variable assignment, and output display.

 * Code: